 Marriott Bonvoy Brilliant

-Similar to the Hilton Honors Aspire card, the Marriott Bonvoy Brilliant awards cardholders a $100 credit for any stay of two nights or longer at Ritz-Carlton or St. Regis properties.
+Similar to the Hilton Honors Aspire card, the Marriott Bonvoy Brilliant awards cardholders up to a $100 credit for any stay of two nights or longer at Ritz-Carlton or St. Regis properties.
 Best of all, it can be used multiple times per year.
-Cardholders also receive a $300 credit each year for incidentals during any Marriott Bonvoy hotel stay.
+Cardholders also receive up to a $300 credit each year for incidentals during any Marriott Bonvoy hotel stay.

 How to maximize a luxury travel credit